harrewarre/cf-demo/readme.md

 This thing pretends to be a blog.
 It loads markdown files from an Azure storage instance.
 One of the requirements is a connectionstring to an Azure blob storage.

-The blob storage service needs a container called `Posts` where the markdown is stored.
-Add new stuff in `index.json` in the `Content` container.
+The blob storage service needs a container called `Posts` where the markdown is stored and a container name `Content` where an index is stored for all posts.
+New stuff is added in `index.json` in the `Content` container.
 Make sure the slug matches a markdown file name.

 ### blog-content